LUMINA: Detecting Hallucinations in RAG System with Context-Knowledge Signals

 \section{Ethics Statement}

-This work introduce \approach, a novel way to estimate the utilization of external context and internal knowledge when an LLM generating response with the RAG setup. \approach significantly improves the performance of hallucination detection, which will help increase the reliability of RAG systems in real-world deployments and reduce the risk of sharing misinformation.
-Through a deeper analysis on \approach in the future, researchers may better understand how LLMs utilize external context and internal knowledge to generate responses.
+This work introduces \approach, a novel way to estimate the utilization of external context and internal knowledge when an LLM generates responses with the RAG setup. \approach significantly improves the performance of hallucination detection, which will help increase the reliability of RAG systems in real-world deployments and reduce the risk of sharing misinformation.
+Through a deeper analysis of \approach in the future, researchers may better understand how LLMs utilize external context and internal knowledge to generate responses.
 Such findings will help the community design approaches to mitigate hallucinations and create a more reliable AI system.